-Andersen has operational and financial responsibility for Aetna's individual, small group, midmarket, Medicare and public-sector customers, as well as provider network management within the region.
+Prior to leading LifeMap as President and CEO, Beth Andersen was President of Aetna's West Region, with operational and financial responsibility for the company's individual, small group, midmarket, Medicare and public-sector customers, as well as provider network management within the region.

 For nine years prior to taking this role in January 2010, she was president of the small and middle-market business segments for the west region.
 A healthcare executive with more than 25 years experience, Andersen has held various management positions in sales, customer operations and underwriting.